 Tim Johnston, P. E. is the Civil Engineer on staff that has a lifetime of experience working with septic systems.
-Tim has worked through residential septic system projects and large scale commercial facility onsite wastewater treatment system projects.
+Tim has worked through residential septic system projects, large scale commercial facility onsite wastewater treatment system projects, and everything in between.
 Acorn Onsite, Inc. has the long term solution as the focus of our efforts.
-We are experienced with and have positive relationships with the regulators, both at the County Environmental Health Agency level and at the California Regional Water Quality Control Board.
+We are experienced with and have positive working relationships with the regulators, both at the County Environmental Health Agency level and at the California Regional Water Quality Control Board levels.
 We are competent working through all the appropriate wastewater permitting processes.
 We can perform all tasks in house or we are happy to work with other consultants, professionals, architects, engineers, contractors, installers, surveyors, etc. as appropriate.

 Soil investigation including: soil profiles, percolation testing, topographic surveying, mapping, groundwater determination, wet weather testing, soil observation and analysis; septic engineering in Livermore

 Onsite Wastewater Treatment System (septic system) engineering designs.
 We utilize a cost effective, appropriate septic system design for your parcel.
 Either if it is for residential, commercial, winery, industrial use.

 We are experienced working through OWTS permitting process of the various county Environmental Health Departments and the Regional Water Board, as applicable.

 If you have an existing septic system that is giving you some trouble, give us a call and we can asses the options.
 Maybe it's a simple fix or maybe something more complicated.
 We are always interested in the long term solution to problems.

 Acorn Onsite, Inc. staff is committed to providing long term onsite wastewater treatment system solutions.
 We care for the envionrnment and we care for the customer's needs.